linciss/BMW_Showcase/README.md

-# e36 Showcase
+# BMW Showcase

-A simple app that is about BMW e36
+# A website that is meant for BMW fangirls